janell-baxter/Core_Protocols_Discord_Bot/README.md

 # Core Protocols Discord Bot
-Structured use of the [Core Protocols](https://mccarthyshow.com/the-core/) developed by [Jim](https://twitter.com/mccarthyjim1) and [Michele](https://twitter.com/michmccarthy) McCarthy in a Discord server.
+Structured use of the [Core Protocols](https://mccarthyshow.com/the-core/) in Discord.

 ## Why
-The Core is a set of best practices culled from over 25 years of research from Jim and Michele McCarthy and the teams they have worked with.
+The Core is a set of best practices culled from over 25 years of research from [Jim](https://twitter.com/mccarthyjim1) and [Michele](https://twitter.com/michmccarthy) McCarthy and the teams they have worked with.
 It includes commitments that are an agreement from the team to create a high functioning environment and to accept the responsibility to maintain it.
 A set of Core Protocols help the team better understand and support the Core Commitments.

 Communication and collaboration are improved when team members have a shared understanding of terms and responsibilities; people know what's expected of them.
 For example, using The Core, everyone understands that when someone **Checks In** that they are agreeing to a [set of commitments](https://greatness.rocks/the-core/) for high-functioning team work.